 According to the Code, the Company shall have a nomination committee which duties shall include the preparation and drafting of proposals regarding the election of members of the board of directors, the chairman of the board of directors, the chairman of the general meeting and auditors.
 The nomination committee shall also propose fees for the board members and the auditors.

-At the annual general meeting held on May 17, 2018, it was resolved to establish a nomination committee and to adopt principles for the nomination committee to be valid until further notice.
-The nomination committee shall comprise of four members, where off representating for the three largest shareholders at the end of the third quarter of 2018, together with the chairman of the board of directors.
+At the annual general meeting held on May 17, 2018, it was resolved to adopt principles for the nomination committee to be valid until further notice.
+The nomination committee shall comprise of four members, representing the three largest shareholders at the end of the third quarter of each financial year, together with the chairman of the board of directors.
 The largest shareholders refers to the registered shareholders or otherwise known shareholders after the end of the third quarter.
 Before accepting an invitation to join the nomination committee, a member must carefully consider whether there is a conflict of interest.

 The composition of the nomination committee shall be publicly announced on the Company’s website no later than six months prior to the annual general meeting.
 Should a representative resign or leave before the assignment is completed, the shareholder that appointed the departing member shall appoint a new member.
 Should a shareholder that has appointed a member of the nominating committee substantially decrease its ownership in the Company, the next shareholder in size order shall, if the nominating committee so resolves, be offered to appoint a member of the nominating committee.
 When such a representative has been appointed, he or she shall be a member to the nomination committee and replace the former committee member who no longer represents one of the three largest shareholders.
 The nomination committee shall fulfil the composition requirements set out in the Code.